Key Takeaways 🔥

 Know how to communicate your company’s values and how a digital transformation strategy aligns with them.
 When you have a clear company vision speaking to your employees’ sense of values, you create an environment for a smooth transformation.
 This type of ideal alignment of values can increase productivity and spark innovation.
 Digital transformation necessitates both, especially when an organizational change is involved.

 When employees feel they can get behind their company’s mission statement, they become invested in their work and want to do more.
-Often, being more invested in a position and the workplace means employees are more willing to overcome self-imposed barriers to change.
+Being more invested in a position and the workplace often means employees are more willing to overcome self-imposed barriers to change.

 For example, employees may initially work for a company for free catered lunches, yearly stipends, or generous stock options (or all of the above), but what keeps them at a company are the values they have in common with their employer.
 Just as consumers prefer doing business with companies advocating for causes they care about, employees look for shared values.
 Respect for these mutual principles can encourage employees to feel more inclined to commit to the company’s digital transformation decisions.